8 Ways to promote sustainability all year long

 OKC Thunder Partnership is a Wind-Win!

-The Oklahoma City Thunder is rolling into NBA Green Week with a “wind-win” as it becomes the first club in the NBA to commit to offset 100 percent of its annual electricity consumption with renewable wind power.
+The Oklahoma City Thunder scored a “wind-win” for our state by becoming the first club in the NBA to commit to offset 100 percent of its annual electricity consumption with renewable wind power.
 This thunderous move is possible following a recent agreement with Oklahoma Gas and Electric Company (OG&E).

 About Our Environmental Initiatives